Also known as: 2-Propenamide, Acrylagel, Amresco Acryl-40, BRN 0605349, EINECS 201-173-7 (+8 more)

 Is ACRYLAMIDE used outside cosmetics?

-ACRYLAMIDE also appears in industrial chemical safety and pharmaceutical data.
+ACRYLAMIDE also appears in industrial chemical safety, pharmaceutical, and food safety data.
 The cross-vertical cards on this page render same-CAS public rows from the matched databases.

 Does ACRYLAMIDE have different safety status in cosmetics vs industrial chemicals?